JacpFX/JacpFX/_includes/main-documentation.md

 <br/>

 ### Register render-targets ###
 Render-targets are areas in your perspective where component-views can be rendered.
-You can register any node of your perspective-view (except the root-node) to be a render-target.
+You can register any node of your perspective-view to be a render-target.
 A child component of your perspective can now register itself to be rendered in this node.
 #### Definition of render-targets####
 <pre>
 @Perspective(id = BaseConfiguration.PERSPECTIVE_ONE, name = "PerspectiveOne",